 A Historic Institution

-The founding of Moolai Co-operative Hospital created Co-operative history in the sphere of health services in Sri Lanka.
-Co-operative ventures have been looked upon favorably within the Sri Lankan tamil community not only in our homeland, but it was also successfully applied in Malaya.
-Many Sri Lankan tamils who migrated to work in the civil services during the British Empire era set up the Jaffnese Co-operative Society which provided scholarships and financial support to aspiring youngsters within our community.
+The founding of Moolai Co-operative MCH (MCH) created a Co-operative history in the sphere of health services in Sri Lanka.
+Co-operative ventures have been looked upon favorably within the Sri Lankan Tamil community not only in our homeland, but was also successfully applied in Malaya.
+Many Sri Lankan Tamils who migrated to work in the civil services during the British Empire era and returned in the 1930s to Ceylon (now called Sri Lanka) helped to set up the Jaffna Co-operative Society, which provided scholarships and financial support to aspiring youngsters within our community.

-The principle of Co-operative venture in the eradication of illness was a unique and new idea at the time which had never before occurred.
-Moolai Co-operative Hospital carried this idea to execution brilliantly.
+The principle of using a co-operative venture for the eradication of illness was a unique and new idea at the time – it had never been even contemplated before.
+MCH carried this idea to execution brilliantly.
 It was a shining example and a source of inspiration for the establishment of similar institutions at Matara, Bandarawela, Sandalankawa, Tellipallai and in other parts of the island.

-This institution was registered under the Co-operative Ordinance on 4 April 1936 (registration No. J/82), and subsequently because of its phenominal success as a charitable service, was registered as a charity in Sri Lanka in 1953.
-It made rapid progress and blossomed into a fully-fledged hospital with 105 beds, a well-equipped Surgical theatre, and a Maternity unit with excellent facilities for Antenatal and Postnatal care.
+This institution was registered under the Co-operative Ordinance on 4 April 1936 (registration No. J/82), and because of its phenomenal success as a charitable service, it was subsequently registered as a charity in Sri Lanka in 1953.
+It made rapid progress and blossomed into a fully-fledged MCH with 105 beds, a well-equipped Surgical theatre, and a Maternity unit with excellent facilities for Antenatal and Postnatal care.

-This hospital serves patients of all income groups, at very affordable costs which has been the hallmark of MCH since its inception.
-It covers several hundred thousand of population from Jaffna peninsula and extending into other districts of the north and east of Sri Lanka.
+This MCH serves patients of all income groups, at very affordable costs which has been its hallmark since its inception.
+It serves several hundred thousand population in the Jaffna Peninsula and the other districts of the north and east of Sri Lanka.

-To illustrate the stature and the phenomenal reputation MCH built in the first half a century of its existence is exemplified by some famous names and organisations who have visited us over many decades.
-You will see for yourselves when you visit us that it has been the site of many a famous Sri Lankan Prime Minister, The Governor General, British High Commissioners who hailed this hospital and its services after seeing for themselves the excellent quality of care being provided.
-It is also noteworthy that one of the most famous names in the tamil film world, the late Padmashree Sivaji Ganeshan who showed his love and affection for the suffering Jaffna tamil community following the massacre we endured in 1958 communal riots.
-He visited MCH and brought a team of famous fellow artists from South India and performed in Jaffna to raise a massive donation to help us.
+The fact that during the forty years after the 2nd World War many Prime Ministers, a Governor General and British High Commissioners had visited the MCH, seen for themselves its good upkeep and services, particularly the excellent quality of care being provided, and hailed it illustrates the stature and phenomenal reputation of MCH then.
+It is also noteworthy that one of the most famous names in the Tamil film world, the late Padmashree Sivaji Ganeshan, visited and showed his love and affection for the suffering Jaffna Tamil community following the massacre they had endured in the 1958 communal riots.
+He brought a team of famous fellow artists from South India and performed in Jaffna to raise a massive donation to help the MCH.

 Extract from the message sent by Hon.
 Sir O.E.
-Goonetilleke, Minister of Agriculture & Food later Governor- General of Ceylon.
+Goonetilleke, Minister of Agriculture & Food, and later the Governor- General of Ceylon.

 — Hon.
 Sir O.E.
 Goonetilleke–